What to Know About 1970s Fashion

 When you think 1970s fashion, you’re probably thinking bell bottoms and fitted shirts.
 That was a classic look throughout the decade, but there was a lot more to ‘70s style than this one look.
 Fashion during this time was so varied and experimental that Vogue declared, “There are no rules in the fashion game now.”

-By the mid-1970s, the Hippie look fell out of fashion for both men and women, making way for a more casual everyday style.
+By the mid-1970s, the Hippie look fell out of fashion, making way for a more casual everyday style.
 Fitted t-shirts rose in popularity, with elaborate designs, slogans, and sports logos.